pariyatti/kosa-rails/docs/api.md

 ## Answered Questions ##

 - Q: "Resources" is overloaded with web terminology.
-"Assets" instead?
+So is "Asset".
   - A: Let's go with `Artefacts`... yes, with the weird spelling.
 This way we're pretty much guaranteed to avoid naming collisions.
 - Q: DB+API: UUID or Integer ids?
   - A: UUIDs.
 Neo4j prefers them and they're just saner anyway.